-The Agency representative's June 4, 2012, reference 05, decision is affirmed.
+The Agency representative's June 13, 2012, reference 03, decision is modified as follows.
+In light of the claimant's timely appeal from the decision that denied benefits as part of an earlier claim year, the claimant was not precluded from further adjudication of his separation from Deery Brothers, Inc. as part of the appeal.
 The claimant voluntarily quit the employment on March 20, 2012 without good cause attributable to the employer.
+The lower decision misstated the separation date as April 14, 2012.
 The claimant is disqualified for benefits until he has worked in and been paid wages for insured work equal to ten times his weekly benefit amount, provided he is otherwise eligible.
 The employer's account shall not be charged.